mhagenow01/ECE532ClassifierComparison/README.md

 * l1 - Runs LSQ with an l1 regularizer to look at what features are driven towards zero
 * sota - runs cross validation with the cleanlab method using logistic regression in sklearn

+** Also note: many of these scripts can take more than an hour to complete

 #### Results
 See the final report in the /Documents/ directory for a more thorough discussion.